 Elementary team parents take turns presenting activities and concepts to the group.
 This should take an hour or two of preparation.
 In addition, we need your support at our tournament early in 2018.

 Parents are also expected to attend all team meetings and competitions.
 Parents are responsible for planning and guiding study or building sessions, and covering event costs.
 Speaking of which...

-Our dues are as follows: Division B and C: $35 per year for the first child and $25 per year for additional children from the same family.
-Division A: $15 per year for each child.
-If you have children in both groups, you would pay the first child price for your oldest student and the additional child price for any siblings.
+Our dues are as follows: Division B and C: $50 per year for the first child and $35 per year for additional children from the same family.
 This covers team registration for tournaments, a team t-shirt, and rule book information.
 Additional expenses may vary depending on the type of event.
 Visit our applications, documents, and forms page for a list of the upcoming season's events along with some estimated expenses.

 Just like a speech and debate team or a student orchestra, participation in Science Olympiad requires students and parents to devote time to individual study in each assigned event and weekly study with event partners outside of team meetings.
 Our goal is to have each event team ready to compete by January to make sure our students have a solid foundation in their events and to allow time for last-minute fine tuning.
 The amount of time and effort required to reach this point will vary between events, but all events wil require dedication from both parents and students.